benniehana111/Airfield-Analysis/README.md

 ### Model Selection

 I have previously compiled a version of this dataset for islands in the Northern Pacific Ocean:

 ![alt text](https://github.com/benniehana111/Airfield-Analysis/blob/main/Images/North_Pacific_airfield_map.png)

 I will use web scraping to automate collection of variables (1), (2), (3), and (4) for the Southern Pacific Ocean:

 ![alt text](https://github.com/benniehana111/Airfield-Analysis/blob/main/Images/South_Pacific_region.png)

 Variable (4) may require some manual analysis to complete.
-Then I will use the Northern Pacific airfield dataset as training data for a supervised learning model that will machine-generate variable (5).
+Then I will use the Northern Pacific airfield dataset as training data for a neural network model that will machine-generate variable (5).

 ## Objectives

 Compiling this data will create a useful reference dataset that can be uploaded and browsed in Google Earth.
 Automating creation of this dataset will save large amounts of work required for manual data collection and analysis.
 The neural network model will provide a  classification schema for use in detailed transportation studies that inform decisions involving, aircraft basing, aircraft routing, and investments in upgrading existing airfields and/or developing new facilities.

+# Technologies Used
+## Data Cleaning and Analysis
+Pandas will be used to clean the data and perform an exploratory analysis.
+Further analysis will be completed using Python.

+## Database Storage
+Mongo is the database we intend to use, and we will integrate Flask to display the data.

+## Machine Learning
+SciKitLearn is the ML library we'll be using to create a classifier.
+Our training and testing setup is ___.
+Extra ML verbiage here.

+## Dashboard
+In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
+It will be hosted on ___.